bodhimindwellness/bodhimindwellness.github.io/_posts/2024-10-08-Dharani-Wellness-Retreat-July-27-31-2025.markdown

 We have tried to bring the most out of the retreat in a jist for 5 days where you can unwind, absorb the new and leave re(un)structured for a better life, made possible with the help of Eastern philosophy, mysticism and spirituality.

 Join our Green Tara retreat happening right after this one at the same location.
-See]
+[See other retreats](https://bodhimindwellness.com/)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2jiJcZLoGfw?autoplay=1&mute=1&loop=1&playlist=2jiJcZLoGfw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>